What’s the point in having a website that no one sees?

 Ask For Reviews Like A Pro

 Everyone is busy.
-It’s 2019.
+This is 2019.
 You can call up clients and send out manual emails.
 Or, you can use automated software.
 I prefer the latter.
 Here’s how I do it:

 Create a post-engagement checklist for closing out clients.
 Ensure you request a review.